 Longman, D. G., & Atkinson, R. H. (1999).
 College learning and study skills.
 Belmont, CA: Wadsworth.

 Marsh, E. J., & Sink, H. E. (2010).
 Access to handouts of presentation slides during lecture: Consequences for learning.
 Applied Cognitive Psychology, 24, 691–706.

 McKeachie, W. J. (1994).
 McKeachie’s teaching tips: Strategies, research, and theory for college and university teachers (9th ed.).
 Lexington, MA: D. C. Heath.

 Medina, J. (2014).
-Brain rules: 12 principles for surviving and thriving at work, home, and school (Updated and expanded 2nd ed.).
+Brain rules: 12 Principles for surviving and thriving at work, home and school.
 Seattle, WA: Pear Press.

 Mueller, P. A., & Oppenheimer, D. M. (2014).
 The pen is mightier than the keyboard: Advantages of longhand over laptop note taking.
 Psychological Science, 25, 1159–1168.

 Nilson, L. B. (2010).
 Teaching at its best: A research-based resource for college instructors (3rd ed.).
 San Francisco, CA: Jossey-Bass.

 Peper, R. J., & Mayer, R. E. (1978).
 Note-taking as a generative activity.
 Journal of Educational Psychology, 70, 514–522.